tfabris/BlueGigaEmpeg/README.md

 controls to initiate a speakerphone call, which automatically mutes and pauses the music from the empeg.

-###  Pairing process, technical details and troubleshooting:
+###  Technical details and troubleshooting for the pairing process:

 When you press the RESET/PAIR button on the BlueGigaEmpeg, it does the
 following: